 Please note that to be eligible for our scholarship program, all students must be attending, or planning to attend, a college, University, or post-high school degree program in the state of West Virginia as well as a graduate, or upcoming graduate, of an in-state high school.

 Open the General Scholarship Application Requirements below to get started on the application process and then proceed by clicking on the scholarship you’re interested in applying for.
 Please be sure to read the details and application directions carefully before applying as each scholarship has different rules and requirements.
-For any further information or questions on the scholarship application process, feel free to contact us via email at firstname.lastname@example.org, or by phone at (304) 333-6783.
+For any further information or questions on the scholarship application process, feel free to contact us via email at [email protected]

 High Technology Scholars Program

-The High Technology Scholars Program offers a $500 scholarship, in addition to internship and loan opportunities, to West Virginia high school seniors who plan on majoring in a technology-related field at a West Virginia University or college.
+The High Technology Scholars Program offers a $500 scholarship to West Virginia high school seniors who plan on majoring in a technology-related field at a West Virginia University or college.
 The student applying must be from one of the following counties: Barbour, Brooke, Calhoun, Doddridge, Gilmer, Grant, Hancock, Harrison, Marion, Marshall, Mineral, Monongalia, Ohio, Pleasants, Preston, Ritchie, Taylor, Tucker, Tyler, Wetzel, or Wood.

 Mary Olive Eddy Jones Art Scholarship

-The Mary Olive Eddy Jones Art Scholarship is a $1,000 scholarship offered to a sophomore or junior student in attendance at a college or University in West Virginia who is currently majoring in an art-related field.
+The Mary Olive Eddy Jones Art Scholarship is a $1,000 scholarship offered to a high school senior who is majoring in an art-related field or sophomore or junior student in attendance at a college or University in West Virginia who is currently majoring in an art-related field.

 Helen Holt Mollohan Scholarship